 What is crystal clear is that the cabinet in Whitehall and the Labour Party can debate and argue about what kind of Brexit the country needs until they are blue in the face, but it may make no difference.

 Try as David Davis and his team might, Berlin, Paris and Brussels will simply say no to any negotiating line that gives the UK free trade without the difficult bits of the Single Market.

 Ed Jacobs is a contributing editor to Left Foot Forward.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.